Ava Khamseh (Affiliate)

 We design experimental and computational models of early cancer to (i) capture mutational and transcriptional trajectories over time at single-cell resolution, and (ii) quantify how different driver mutation interactions lead to cooperation or competition amongst cells.

-2. Population biomedicine: We develop machine learning techniques for applications to large-scale biomedical data, such as scRNA-seq and the UK Biobank.
-For example, we develop (non-)parametric probabilistic and neural network approaches to (i) extract higher-order interactions from gene expression data, and (ii) quantify causal interactions amongst DNA variants leading to physiological outcomes.
+2. Population biomedicine: We develop causal machine learning techniques for applications to large-scale biomedical data, such as scRNA-seq and the UK Biobank, whilst avoiding model misspecification.
+In particular, we are interested in developing and applying (non-)parametric probabilistic ML approaches to (i) extract higher-order interactions from gene expression data, and (ii) quantify causal interactions amongst DNA variants leading to physiological outcomes.
+This methodologies are based on the framework of Targeted Learning, which provides mathematical guarantees on the final target estimates of interest.

 Dr Luke Boulter, University of Edinburgh